Materials:

 2. Turn on some music to simulate how Kandinsky would listen to music while he painted.

-4. Now, paint four or five circular lines (it’s okay if they’re not perfect circles!) inside that section.
+4. Now, paint four or five concentric circles (it’s okay if they’re not perfect circles!) inside your square.

-6. Continue painting one section at a time in this same way.
+6. Continue painting one square at a time in this same way.
 Keep painting circles until there is no white paper left showing!

 Great job!